RichardScottOZ/mineral-exploration-machine-learning/README.md

 * [VTK to DXF](https://github.com/RichardScottOZ/VTK-to-DXF)
 ## Geochemistry
 * [Pygeochemtools](https://github.com/RADutchie/pygeochemtools) -> library and command line to enable rapid QC and plotting of geochemical data
-* [SA Geochemical Maps](https://github.com/RichardScottOZ/SA-geochemical-maps) -> Data Analysis and plotting of South Australia geochemistry data
+* [SA Geochemical Maps](https://github.com/GeologicalSurveySouthAustralia/SA-geochemical-maps) -> Data Analysis and plotting of South Australia geochemistry data from the Geological Survey of SA
 ## Geochronology
 * [Geologic Time Scale](https://github.com/RichardScottOZ/GeologicTimeScale) -> Code to produce, but also has a nice regular csv of the Ages
 ## Geology